Table of Contents

 Red blood cells

-Hemoglobin is the biochemical component of the red blood cells (RBCs) that is responsible for binding oxygen.
+Hemoglobin is the biochemical component of the red blood cells (RBCs) that is responsible for binding with oxygen.
 It is a metalloprotein, with iron being the metal attached to globular protein.

 Hematocrit is the measure of the total volume % of red blood cells in the blood.
-For men, it measured to be 45 % and in women 40 %.
+For men, it is measured to be 45 % and in women 40 %.
 It is an important component of a patient’s complete blood profile.

 Mean corpuscular volume

 Mean corpuscular volume is the average volume of red blood cells and is reflective of RBC size.
 When RBCs increase or decrease in size, the mean corpuscular volume changes and this helps physicians determine the type of anemia a patient is suffering from and its causes.
 Normal MCV is 80–96 µm³.